 My name is Edith Mann Ross.
 When my family members and I arrived in the Coachella Valley in 1896, we were some of the first settlers to come here.
-I remember walking beside our wagon from Vancouver, British Columbia, to the desert.
-We lived in a palmfrond house on Fargo Street in Indio.
-We raised field crops, cantaloupes, onions, and other produce.
+I remember walking beside our wagon all the way from Vancouver British Columbia to the desert.
+We lived in a palm-frond house on Fargo Street in Indio.
+We raised field crops, cantaloupes, onions and other produce.

-When I was in my early teens, I married Bailey Ross, a dispatcher, and engineer for the railroad.
-We settled in a little frame house on Marshall Street, where we raised our two girls.
-Life was hard but good.
+When I was in my early teens, I married Bailey Ross, a dispatcher and engineer for the railroad.
+We settled down in a little frame house on Marshall Street where we raised our two girls.
+Life was hard, but good.
 I was involved with the church and other civic organizations.
 I raised vegetables in the garden behind our house.
 After 25 years of a good marriage, my husband became disabled when he lost his foot in a railroad accident.
-A year later, he was involved in a shop (union) protest.
+A year or so later, he was involved in a shop (union) protest.
 Because of this, he lost his disability stipend and his pension.
 Within a year, my husband died, perhaps of disappointment.

-Life got harder for me and the girls.
-I had to work at whatever job I could find.
-After the girls grew up and left home, I continued volunteering with my church and civic groups.
+Life got a little harder for the girls and me.
+I had to work at whatever menial task I could find.
+After the girls grew up and left home, I continued to volunteer with my church and civic groups.
 I worked as a waitress and, for a while, I even worked as a laundress.
 It was a hard job.
-I was fortunate that I had my family, my health, and my community.
+I was fortunate that I had my family, my health and my community.

 I am proud to have been a part of Indio's growth and development.
 I have always felt that Indio was my true home.
-In 1976 during Indio's Centennial, I had the honor of being named Indio's First Lady, a title I truly cherish.
+In 1976 during Indio's Centennial, I had the honor of being declared Indio's First Lady, a title I truly cherish.